SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 Please see the API [Rate Laws](@ref api_rate_laws) section for more details.

 ## Including non-species variables
-Non-species state variables can be specified in the DSL using the `@variables` macro.
+Non-species unknown variables can be specified in the DSL using the `@variables` macro.
 These are declared similarly to species.
 For example,
 ```@example tut2
 rn_with_volume = @reaction_network begin